whatvn/nginx-master-playlist-module/README.md

 # nginx-master-playlist-module

-this thing only works in special environment, so don't expect it to work the way you want
+this thing only works in special environment, so it's not written to work the way you want it can generate akamai token as query string to access protected location by akamai enabled token

 # Example